 No β a tidy dashboard is table stakes (tmux already gives you that).
 The point is that you can leave.
 The fleet runs the reversible work unattended, and a hard gate stops it before anything that can't be undone.
 The cockpit is just where you look when one window finally needs your call.
 You're buying the ability to look away, not a prettier grid.

-No. It reads the .jsonl trail Claude Code already writes under
+No. It reads the .jsonl trails your tools already write, including

-Other workers (bots, validators) just need a small adapter file.
+infrastructure, zero dependencies.
+Other workers just need a small adapter file.

 Not anything irreversible.
 Ordinary work auto-continues, but the moment a window's question β or a